martin473/personalSite/content/blog/LivingOnTheEdgeOfProjectManagement.md

+---
-# Living On the Edge... of Project Management.
+title: Living On the Edge... of Project Management.
+---
 The best insight I got on PM came from an industry professional.

 He said "I can trust every team in the company to build a good solution.
 I can trust them to build it in a reasonable time.
 The real issue is bringing 6 perfect solutions from 6 different teams together and getting them all to work.
 You're dealing with fog of war as a project gets closer and closer to completion.
 That fog of war is centered around the edges of your project.